bfontaine/gzsize/man/gzsize.md

 ## DESCRIPTION

-Measure the uncompressed size of a GZipped file.
+Print the uncompressed size of a GZipped file.
+If multiple files are given, print the total size of all of them.

 ## OPTIONS